Allan Turpin: Career

 Turpin's first novel Doggett's Tours was a comic, lightly fictionalized account of his experiences leading groups of English tourists through France, Switzerland, and Italy.
 James Agate called it "extremely well done, and I congratulate Mr. Turpin on a delicious, non-highbrow sense of humour."
 It was over 30 years before Turpin published another novel.

 Turpin was an avid theatre-goer.
 He later incorporated his early experiences of London theatre into his 1965 novel The Box.
 His own efforts at playwrighting, however, achieved only mixed success.
 His first play, a comedy titled "Fare Includes Romance" played briefly in October 1933.
 Soon after the end of World War II, he wrote two stage adaptations of novellas by Henry James: The Turn of the Screw and The Aspern Papers.
 Turpin's prose style would be heavily influenced by James.
 He also wrote an adaptation of Charles Dickens' novel Nicholas Nickleby.
 His last play Desire Shall Fall was produced a number of times in the early 1950s but never made it to the West End.

 In the early 1960s, he took up fiction again.
 He published My Flat and Her Apartment in 1964.
-The novel was an account of an affair between a self-centered Englishman with literary tastes and an equally self-centered American girl and was set in London, Paris, and New York.
+The novel was an account of an affair between a self-centered Englishman with literary tastes and an equally self-centred American girl and was set in London, Paris, and New York.
 It was the first of a series of novels he would later call Memoirs of a Naïve Young Man, in which Turpin's fictional alter ego was called Geoffrey Gillard.
 The book received mildly positive reviews.
 Siriol Hugh-Jones called it "a perceptive, disturbing and funny tragi-farce."